The crime stats are out again and we’ve gleaned a few things for you:

 Of course, police recorded and unreported crime is as important as ever to understanding how to best reduce crime and keep communities safe.
 But with tools like our dashboard, criminal justice leaders can increasingly see the whole picture, make better informed decisions, pull the levers more swiftly and explain to communities what’s going on.

 I’m always reminded that reality is messy and that chaos needs to be ordered through signs, as organic as the process might be!

 Flowers of Evil – Baudelaire (translation Aggeler)

-Callyane Desroches is a Policy Analyst at Crest.
+Callyane Desroches is a Senior Analyst at Crest.
 She is also completing a Masters Degree in Geopolitics, Territory and Security at King’s College London.